remembrance1/javierngkh/content/talk/Rprogramming.md

 +++
 date = "2019-05-11T12:30:00"
-title = "Introduction to R Programming" abstract = "Come learn the basics of R!
+title = "Introduction to R Programming!" abstract = "Come learn the basics of R!
 This is a powerful programming language used by Statisticians and Biomedical Scientists alike to analyze data, big and small."

 abstract_short = "A free workshop on R Programming"